-This Roasted Turkey is moist and crispy, great for any holiday meal!
-Seasoned with just the right spices, it is sure to become a family favorite!
+This Oven Roaster Turkey Recipe is juicy and crispy all at the same time.
+Seasoned with just the right spices, it is sure to become a family favorite during your Christmas, Thanksgiving family dinner.

 - Allow the bird to fully defrost and then sit on the counter at least one hour prior to baking, this ensure that the skin doesn’t break and that the bird cooks properly thought out.